hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250519766v2-sgm-a-framework-for-building-specification-guided-moderation-filters.md

 ---
 layout: default
-title: SGM: A Framework for Building Specification-Guided Moderation Filters
+title: "SGM: A Framework for Building Specification-Guided Moderation Filters"
 ---

 # SGM: A Framework for Building Specification-Guided Moderation Filters